radumarias/xorio/README.md

 ## Open Source

-At Xorio, we are dedicated to open-source development.
+At xorio, we are dedicated to open-source development.
 We actively contribute to various projects and encourage collaboration within the community.
 Our focus on transparency ensures that our solutions are accessible and beneficial to all.

 ## GitHub Status